mineichen/minfac/examples/distributed_web/PluginBasedArchitecture.md

 > The first thing I should see ought to be the reason the system exists...
 The web is an IO device, and the one thing we learned back in the 1960s was, that we didn't want to know what IO device we are using.
 Uncle Bob

 Following this advice, folders should be named after domain functionality like /cart/add rather than technical descriptions like /persister/cart.
 Plugin based architecture takes this approach one step further and introduces a dedicated plugin project per feature group.
-If these projects are integrated as dynamic libraries, features and platform can be released independently as long as everything is built with the same RUSTC version ([Rust does not have a stable ABI](https://people.gnome.org/~federico/blog/rust-stable-abi.html)).
+If these projects are integrated as dynamic libraries, features and platform can be released independently as long as they communicate via a stable ABI ([see chapter Challenges->ABI stability"](https://github.com/mineichen/minfac/blob/main/examples/distributed_web/PluginBasedArchitecture.md#user-content-abi stability)).
 Beside features, cross cutting concerns like database access, http routes, logging or running background tasks could be implemented as reusable plugins too.

 Using a plugin architecture,